German air force to transfer COVID patients as some hospitals overwhelmed | Business

 Germany posted a dip in the coronavirus infection rate over the summer but cases have risen sharply in recent weeks and daily new infections hit a record above 76,000 on Friday.
 On Thursday, Europe's biggest economy crossed the threshold of 100,000 COVID-19-related deaths amid warnings from hospitals mainly in the south and the east that their intensive care units were filling to capacity.

+Acting Health Minister Jens Spahn called for "massive restrictions of contacts", supported by Germany's regions, saying this was the only way to break the fourth wave.
+Otherwise, there could be a "complete" reduction, he said, without using the word "lockdown".

+"The harder we hit the brake the better," he told a news conference.
+Annalena Baerbock, co-chief of the Greens party and Germany's incoming foreign minister, told magazine Spiegel that neither a vaccine mandate for the whole population nor a new German lockdown could be ruled out.

-Later on Friday, the air force will transport severely ill COVID-19 patients from the southern town of Memmingen to Muenster near Osnabrueck in the north, a security source told Reuters.
-This will be the first time the air force uses planes fitted with up to six ICU beds - labelled "flying intensive care units" - to transfer COVID-19 patients within Germany.
+Later on Friday, the air force will take seriously ill COVID-19 patients from the southern town of Memmingen to Muenster near Osnabrueck in the north, a security source told Reuters.
+This will be the first time the air force has used planes fitted with up to six ICU beds - labeled "flying intensive care units" - to transfer COVID-19 patients within Germany.

-The detection of a new COVID-19 variant in South Africa added to concern over rising infection numbers, with acting Health Minister Jens Spahn saying the government would declare South Africa a "virus variant area" on Friday.
-The decision, which will come into effect from Friday night, means airlines will only be allowed to return Germans to Germany from South Africa, Spahn said on Twitter.
-All will have quarantine for 14 days.
+The detection of a new COVID-19 variant in South Africa added to concern over rising infection numbers, with Spahn saying the government would declare South Africa a "virus variant area" on Friday.
+The decision, which takes effect from Friday night, means airlines will only be allowed to return Germans to Germany from South Africa, Spahn said on Twitter.
+All will have to quarantine for 14 days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)